Eydcao/BSMS-GNN/README.md

 │   └───...
 ```

-If you store the data and result folders somewhere else, you can modify the `data_dir` and `dump_dir` in the config files correspondingly.
+If you store the data and result folders somewhere else, you can modify the `data_dir` and `dump_dir` in the config files accordingly.

 ## How to use